Frequently Asked Questions (F.A.Q.)

 Q: Why can’t I get a bus stop directly in front of my home?

 A: It depends upon whether your home is rural or sub-urban and the safety factors specific to your location.
 Many rural students have no safe path to walk upon to get to a safe bus stop and must have a bus stop located at the end of their driveway.
 In sub-urban development’s bus stops are created in centrally located locations designed for the developments not for the specific students within those developments.
 Families come and go from developments, but stops within sub-urban developments should remain consistent for drivers, substitute drivers, the schools and for families.
 Centralized bus stops is the fair and equitable way to establish stops for all parties.
 KWRL has a lot of students to transport in a short period of time and are charged with the responsibility of minimizing the amount of time students are on the bus as well as meeting bell schedules.
 Adding individual bus stops for each family significantly compounds travel time for all students and works against minimizing the time spent riding a school bus and hinders the ability to meet school bell schedules.

 Q: Why does the bus show up early in the PM sometimes?

 A: School buses don’t know who will and who will not ride each morning so they drive their route to pick up each potential passenger in the AM.
 However, in the PM they know who is on the bus and do not travel every road or stop at every bus stop if some passengers are not on the bus for the PM ride.
-If roads are not traveled and stops are not needed because those passengers are not riding the bus, it speeds up the delivery time for all other stops on the route.
+If roads are not traveled and stops are not needed because those passengers are not riding the bus, it speeds up the delivery time and process for all other stops on the route.

 Q: Why is my kids bus route inconsistent with AM pick up times?